thekabistro/eink-display/README.md

 ### Wiring Instructions

-Connect the ESP32 to the Waveshare E-Ink display using the following pin configuration:
+Connect the ESP32 to the Waveshare E-Ink display using the following pin configuration.

+**Note**: The `BUSY` pin for this display is inverted.
+See the `eink.yaml` for the correct configuration (`inverted: true`).

 | ESP32 Pin | E-Ink Display |
 |-----------|---------------|